Engineering: Masters dual award

 Step 3 Create a study plan and get approval from your Program Manager

-Step 4 Submit your online registration by the deadline (see table above)
+Step 4 Submit your online registration by the deadline (dates below)

 International students who wish to transfer into the dual award should be aware of the impact on their student visa and post study work rights and should consider the following: